cian-sheehy/cian-sheehy/README.md

 I'm a Automation engineer with experience working on many different projects

-I enjoy learning new technologies and have a keen in interest in Python, Docker, K8s, AWS & Iac(Terraform, Kotlin)
+I enjoy learning new technologies and have a keen in interest in C#, Quality tools, Docker, K8s, AWS & Iac

 #### Find Me 💼 📬